A Premature Rejection of Getting Things Done (GTD)

 I bought the book and skimmed through it, reading some sections in detail.

-Consequently, I dismissed it.
+Consequently, I dismissed the book.

-Interestingly, the book has two sections between pages 75 and 87 that discuss GTD (Getting Things Done).
-Even though the broader concept of willpower has been critiqued as ineffectual1, I found these sections to be the most insightful introduction to GTD I’ve encountered.
+In 2014, a friend mentioned heād read a book called Willpower: Rediscovering the Greatest Human Strength by psychologist Roy F. Baumeister and New York Times journalist John Tierney.
+So, I started to read.
+The book includes two sections between pages 75 and 87 that discuss GTD (Getting Things Done).
+Even though the broader concept of willpower has been critiqued as ineffectual1, I found these sections convincingāand the most insightful introduction to GTD Iāve encountered.

 The book directly addressed my concerns about the GTD system being overly neurotic.
-As stated on page 77, “You might dismiss this all as evidence of dreary anal-retentiveness, but Allen could not be less dour or more relaxed.”
+On page 77, it notes: āYou might dismiss this all as evidence of dreary anal-retentiveness, but Allen could not be less dour or more relaxed.ā

-Additionally, there’s a relatable story about comedian Drew Carey feeling overwhelmed, which resonated with me.
+Thereās also a relatable story about comedian Drew Carey feeling overwhelmed.

-Carey had picked up a copy of David Allen’s book… yet the subtitles bliss continued to elude him.
-“I was reading the book and doing some of the stuff in it, but not all of it.
+Carey had picked up a copy of David Allenās book⦠yet the subtitles bliss continued to elude him. āI was reading the book and doing some of the stuff in it, but not all of it.
 I was so desperate.
 I finally said, āShit, man, Iām rich,ā and I called him [David Allen] up directly.
 I contacted his organization and asked how much it would cost if David Allen came out and worked with me personally.
-He said, āFor x amount of money, I’ll work with you for a whole year.ā And I said, ‘Done.’
-It cost me a lot of money, but I didn’t even think about it.ā - pages 75-76
+He said, āFor x amount of money, Iāll work with you for a whole year.ā And I said, āDone.ā It cost me a lot of money, but I didnāt even think about it.ā - pages 75-76

-And this compelling passage:
+And then thereās this compelling passage:

-A few years ago, when the technology writer Danny O’Brien sent a questionnaire asking seventy of the most “sickeningly overprolific” people he knew for their organizational secrets, most said they didn’t use special software or other elaborate tools.
-But a good many did say they followed the GTD system, which doesn’t require anything more complicated than pen, paper, and folders. - pages 80
+A few years ago, when the technology writer Danny OāBrien sent a questionnaire asking seventy of the most āsickeningly overprolificā people he knew for their organizational secrets, most said they didnāt use special software or other elaborate tools.
+But a good many did say they followed the GTD system, which doesnāt require anything more complicated than pen, paper, and folders. - pages 80

-I’ve come to realize that GTD is grounded and useful.
-I had completely misunderstood it initially.
-In fact, it’s particularly beneficial for those in creative fields.
+Iāve come to realize that GTD is practical and grounded.
+I had misunderstood it at first.
+In fact, itās especially useful for those in creative fields.

 GTD is essentially about cultivating good habits.
-Once you’ve integrated it into your routine, it feels like pure common sense.
-In essence, it teaches us to make decisions about information, ideas, and tasks so they don’t constantly occupy our minds like persistent ghosts.
-Moreover, it emphasizes storing our tasks and projects (our “stuff”) in an external system because our brains aren’t designed to be efficient inventories.
+Once itās integrated into your routine, it feels like common sense.
+At its core, it teaches us to make decisions about information, ideas, and tasks so they donāt constantly occupy our minds like persistent ghosts.
+It also emphasizes storing our tasks and projectsāour āstuffāāin an external system, because our brains arenāt built to be efficient inventories.

 I noticed positive effects within the first two weeks of adopting the system.
-I recall walking in downtown San Francisco, feeling both relaxed and more observant ā a pleasant sensation I hadnāt realized was absent until it returned.
+I remember walking through downtown San Francisco, feeling both relaxed and more observantāa sensation I hadnāt realized was missing until it returned.

-A week following that revelation, while waiting for a talk to begin, I effortlessly worked through a list of tasks (referred to as “next actions” in GTD terminology).
-There was no need to ponder what to tackle next.
-This aligns with David Allen’s assertion that those who use GTD know exactly what to do when unexpected disruptions, like power outages, occur.
-To them, disruptions merely represent shifts in context.2
+A week after that realization, while waiting for a talk to begin, I worked through a list of tasks (referred to as ānext actionsā in GTD terminology).
+I didnāt have to think about what to do next.
+This supports David Allenās point that GTD users know what to do even when unexpected disruptions like power outages happen.
+Disruptions are simply shifts in context.2

-Now, I regard the habits of GTD as fundamental, just as I would habits like exercising regularly and eating healthily.
+Now, I see the habits of GTD as fundamentalāon par with exercising regularly and eating well.

 -

-Nautilus has an excellent article on this. ↩︎
+Nautilus has an excellent article on this. ā©ļø

 -

-David Allen, drawing inspiration from Zen Buddhism which he studied as a grad student at UC Berkeley, likens this concept to having a “mind like water.”
-Just as water creates ripples proportional to the size of the stone dropped into itāsmall ripples for pebbles and larger ones for bigger stonesāit responds appropriately, neither underreacting nor overreacting. ↩︎
+David Allen, drawing inspiration from Zen Buddhism, which he studied as a grad student at UC Berkeley, likens this concept to having a āmind like water.ā Just as water creates ripples proportional to the size of the stone dropped into itāsmall ripples for pebbles and larger ones for bigger stonesāit responds appropriately, neither underreacting nor overreacting. ā©ļø